ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 1. User invokes a compute job through an application, web browser, or command line interface.
 2. The job request is sent to the multicluster manager which uses pre-defined rules and policies to determine whether the job should be processed using on-premises HPC resources or in the cloud.
 3. The multicluster manager sends the compute job to the cluster manager for the respective cluster (on-premises or cloud).
 The job is then queued locally for dispatch to the compute node(s).
 4. The cluster manager sends the job to the HPC Agent.
 One agent runs on each of the compute nodes.
 The agent runs the relevant application executables to perform the computation.
-As part of the computation, the application might access data stored in the shared filesystem.
+As part of the computation, the application might access data stored in the shared file system.

 When the computational job completes, notification is sent back by the reverse route.
 The HPC agent informs the local cluster manager.
 This, in turn, informs the multicluster manager which returns the completion status to the user.